 Excess non-concessional contributions

-When a member exceeds the non-concessional contributions cap in a financial year, the member must lodge a tax return for that year, and there is a chance they may pay extra tax.
-The Commissioner will provide the member two options on how their excess non-concessional contributions will be taxed.
+When a member exceeds the non-concessional contributions (NCC) cap in a financial year, they have member two options available as to how their excess NCCs will be taxed.

-- the member can elect to withdraw excess non-concessional contributions plus 85% of the associated earnings on the excess contributions and tax is payable on the associated earnings, or
+- the member can elect to withdraw excess NCC plus 85 % of the associated earnings on the excess contributions and tax is payable on the associated earnings, or

-- the member is liable to pay excess-concessional contributions tax on the excess contributions.
+- the member is liable to pay excess contributions tax on the excess contributions.

 Election to withdraw excess non-concessional contributions

-Excess non-concessional contributions tax is not imposed on excess non-concessional contributions if they are withdrawn from the superannuation fund, but may be imposed on any excess contributions that remain in the fund.
+Excess non-concessional contributions tax is not imposed on excess non-concessional contributions if they are withdrawn from the superannuation fund.

-The ATO will issue a release authority to the super funds nominated by the member and the super fund will pay this amount directly to the ATO.
+The ATO will issue a release authority to the super fund nominated by the member and the super fund will pay this amount directly to the ATO.

 When a member completes the excess non-concessional contributions election form:

-- ATO will send a release authority to the super funds nominated by the member.
-They pay an amount to the ATO in total equal to their excess non-concessional contributions amounts and 85% of the associated earnings amount - from 1 July 2018 super funds have ten working days to action this.
+- The ATO will send a release authority to the super fund.
+They pay an amount to the ATO equal to their excess non-concessional contributions and 85% of the associated earnings amount.
+The super fund must action this request within 10 days.